jananpv/skydemo/README.md

 # skydemo
 skydemo

-Run RPT_URLinfo.php in commad line or in browser
+Run RPT_URLinfo.php in command line or in browser